 Since our MILP is complex, Gurobi is unlikely to converge to an optimal solution in a practical timeframe.
-Thus, we set a reasonable timeout - from our trials [74], we set it to 5mins - for the solver to produce a solution.
+Thus, we set a reasonable timeout - from our trials [43], we set it to 5mins - for the solver to produce a solution.
 We rely on Gurobi's industry-strength techniques to find a high-quality (though possibly suboptimal) solution even within the allotted time.
-The Appendix of our tech report [74] shows the diminishing returns of having a larger timeout.
-We leave it to future work to adapt the timeout for the given workload, which may improve performance further.
+The Appendix of our tech report [43] shows the diminishing returns of having a larger timeout.
+We leave it to future work to adapt the timeout for the given workload.